oidebrett/mattercloudcontroller/README.md

 technology provided by Amazon Web Services.
 This should not be seen as an exclusive choice of cloud environment.
 In future releases, other cloud environments will be supported where possible.
 The current functionality provides basic matter interactions such as discovery, commissioning and interactions.
-As the standard develops further functionality will be incorporated.
-A design decision was made early in the development of this project to leverage the Project CHIP python libraries and this should mean that additional functionality should be easily ported into this solution as the Project chip feature set grows.
-Testing of this project has been done locally using a limited but wide set of matter platforms such as Nordic Semi's NRF52840-DK and Espressif's ESP32 platforms.
-More testing of consumer matter products will be required as these devices become available and when multi-admin is made available by the main smart home eco-systems.
-Also more automated testing will be required as the project progresses.
+The current matter cloud controller focuses on endpoint 0 of the device to monitor and manage adminstration cluster type information for devices.
+The project will be extended to support clusers outside of endpoint 0 in future releases.
+A decision was made early in the development of this project to leverage the Project CHIP python libraries and this should mean that additional functionality should be easily ported into this solution as the project chip feature set grows.
+Testing of this project has been done locally using the project chip examples on a limited set of matter development platforms such as Nordic's NRF52840-DK, Espressif's ESP32 platforms and Linux.
+Further testing of consumer matter products will be required as these devices become available and when multi-admin is made available by the main smart home eco-systems.
+Also more automated testing will be added as the project progresses.

 # How to Contribute